mpchadwick/mpchadwick.github.io/_posts/2018-04-12-exporting-your-browser-cookies-on-a-mac.md

 Safari stores it's cookies in `~/Library/Cookies`.
 There you'll find a file named `Cookies.binarycookies`.

-The data is in binary format, but again, there's [an excellent python script](http://securitylearn.net/wp-content/uploads/tools/iOS/BinaryCookieReader.py) which can be used for parsing.
+The data is in binary format, but again, there's [a python script](https://github.com/ktnjared/BinaryCookieReader) which can be used for parsing.